slowkow/hlabud/paper/main.typ

   kind: "Pre-Print",
   // Insert your abstract after the colon, wrapped in brackets.
   abstract: (
+    (
+      title: "Summary",
-    (title: "Summary", content: [The human leukocyte antigen (HLA) genes have thousands of different alleles in the human population, and have more associations with human diseases than any other genes.
-Data for all known HLA genotypes are curated in the international ImMunoGeneTics (IMGT) database in versioned releases on #link("https://github.com/ANHIG/IMGTHLA")[GitHub].
-Here, we introduce _hlabud_, an R package that provides access to data from the IMGT/HLA database and the Allele Frequency Net Database (AFND), functions to encode the data in different formats, and tutorials for association analysis, embedding, and HLA divergence.]), (title: "Availability", content: [Source code and documentation are available at *#link("https://github.com/slowkow/hlabud")[github.com/slowkow/hlabud]*]), (title: "Contact", content: [#link("mailto:kslowikowski@mgh.harvard.edu")[kslowikowski\@mgh.harvard.edu]]) ),
+      content: [The human leukocyte antigen (HLA) genes have thousands of different alleles in the human population, and have more associations with human diseases than any other genes.
+Data for all known HLA genotypes are curated in the international ImMunoGeneTics (IMGT) database, and the Allele Frequency Net Database (AFND) provides allele frequencies for each HLA allele across human populations.
+Our open-source R package _hlabud_ facilitates access to HLA data from IMGT/HLA and AFND, and provides functions for HLA divergence calculations, fine-mapping analysis of amino acid (or nucleotide) positions, and low-dimensional embedding.]
+    ),
+    (title: "Availability", content: [Source code and documentation are available at *#link("https://github.com/slowkow/hlabud")[github.com/slowkow/hlabud]*]), (title: "Contact", content: [#link("mailto:kslowikowski@mgh.harvard.edu")[kslowikowski\@mgh.harvard.edu]]) ),